 Since the beginning of the COVID-19 pandemic, caregivers have been bargaining with the State for protection, pay, and support.
 We’ve sent petitions, shared our stories, and sat (virtually) across from the State at the bargaining table.

 Bargaining with the State this year has been very different than our contract negotiations over the last decade.
 The State is facing a multi-billion-dollar deficit over the next several years because of the pandemic and the economic impact.
 And they have already imposed furloughs – unpaid days off – on all state employees – and in negotiations with other public employees, the State is proposing wage freezes and even reductions in pay.

 While others saw these wage freezes and reductions, caregivers didn’t settle, and we now have two major updates for all in-home caregivers:

 - IP Contract.
 The arbitrator heard us and we won a wage increase of five times as much as what the State initially offered – we won an increase in wages of 3% across the two years of the contract.
 We also won continued affordable healthcare, credit for prior home care work experience, and paid holidays for the first time ever!

 - Hazard Pay.
-Caregiver Hazard Pay was set to run out at the end of September – but it’s been extended!
-For the rest of 2020, IPs will receive an additional $2.56 per hour, and just like with the previous Hazard Pay awards, we’re negotiating for extended Hazard Pay with all agencies next.
+Caregiver Hazard Pay was set to run out at the end of September 2020 – but it’s been extended!
+For the rest of 2020, IPs will receive an additional $2.56 per hour, and $2.54 per hour from January through June of 2021.
+July through December of 2021, IPs will receive $2.41 per hour of Hazard Pay.
+Just like with the previous Hazard Pay awards, we’re negotiating for extended Hazard Pay with all agencies next.

 With the IP contract win, we still have a fight ahead of us.
 We need to demand that our Legislators fund our contract when they go into legislative session in January and make sure that all our clients continue to receive essential home care services.
 We’ll be telling lawmakers to fund our new contract, which will: